Alanaitali/meta-openrexpicam/README.md

 ## 7) Boot the OpenRex

-Now your SD card in the OpenRex and it will boot on your Yocto image.
+Now plug your SD card in the OpenRex and it will boot on your Yocto image.

 ## Built with